 For many people, driving isn’t about simply getting from A to B, it’s about freedom and choice.
-If you’re thinking about making a career change and you love being behind the wheel, then a driving job could give you the flexibility and independence that you’ve been looking for.
+If you’re thinking about making a career change and you love being behind the wheel, a driving job could give you the flexibility and independence you’ve been looking for.

 Not only will you no longer feel restricted by the same four office walls, but you’ll often get to choose a schedule that suits you.
-For those who enjoy driving, even just a few minutes behind the wheel can do wonders for the soul as you sit back, relax and unwind.
+For those who enjoy driving, even just a few minutes behind the wheel can do wonders for the soul as you sit back, relax, and unwind.

 If you fancy getting paid to take to the road, then buckle up because we’ve pulled together a list of widely varied but accessible driving jobs – each one offering something slightly different…